M3R3K/neobrutalist_ui_elements/README.md

 ## Additional information

-I will be adding some more basic elements such as Cards, Search Bars and Dropdown, in the near future.
+I will be adding some more basic elements such as Cards, Search Bars and Dropdown, in the near future. <br>
 This package is published on  <a href="https://pub.dev/packages/neobrutalist_ui_elements">pub.dev!</a>